Shoto Todoroki: In My Hero Academia

 Shoto is the youngest of four siblings from Endeavor (Enji Todoroki) and Rei Todoroki.
-However, unlike his siblings, Shoto was the only one who inherited both Endeavor and Rei's quirks, which was Endeavor's goal with the marriage, as he wanted a successor who could defeat All Might.
+However, unlike his siblings, Shoto was the only one who inherited both Endeavor and Rei's quirks, which was Endeavor's goal with the marriage, Because he wanted a successor who could defeat All Might.
 When Shoto was a child, he was subjugated to harsh physical training by Endeavor, who would beat Shoto to make him stronger.
 His mother was also abused by her husband, which resulted in her pouring boiling hot water on the left side of Shoto's face in a fit of shock due to his resemblance to Endeavor, the man who had abused her.
 The injury caused a scar around his left eye, and negatively affected both Shoto's mental health and his feelings towards his father, alienating himself from his peers.
 Due to this distaste for his father, he refused to use the fire portion of his Quirk, or socialize with other classmates.
 After his fight against Izuku Midoriya in the U.A.
 Sports Festival, Shoto began to be more accepting of his fire powers.
 Shoto also became more sociable as a result of spending more time with his classmates.